rfong/sustenance/bread/ny_sourdough_bagels.md

 | salt | 1 Tbsp | 1-1/2 tsp |
 | dry yeast | 1 tsp | 1/2 tsp |

 Use high-gluten (14%) flour if possible to find.
-Otherwise, bread flour (12%) is ok.
+Otherwise, normal 12% gluten bread flour is ok.

+### White:wheat ratio

+I've been mostly using all white bread flour, sometimes subbing 1/8 of it with whole wheat.

 ## Instructions